ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

 {CODE open_session_1@ClientApi\Session\OpeningSession.cs /}

-First method is a equivalent of doing
+The first method is an equivalent of doing

 {CODE open_session_2@ClientApi\Session\OpeningSession.cs /}

-Second method is a equivalent of doing
+The second method is an equivalent of doing

 {CODE open_session_3@ClientApi\Session\OpeningSession.cs /}